jacar-javi/jacker/README.md

 # https://grafana.yourdomain.com - Grafana monitoring
 ```

 That's it!
-Your Jacker platform is now running with all 21 services ready to use.
+Your Jacker platform is now running with all 26 services ready to use with valid SSL certificates.

 ### Setup Modes